npregiv computes nonparametric estimation of an instrumental

 maximum number of attempts taken trying to achieve successful

-the absolute convergence tolerance used by optim
+the absolute convergence tolerance used by optim.
+Only useful

 for non-negative functions, as a tolerance for reaching

 zero.
-Defaults to .Machine$double.eps
+Defaults to .Machine$double.eps.

-relative convergence tolerance used by optim
+relative convergence tolerance used by optim.
+The algorithm

 stops if it is unable to reduce the value by a factor of 'reltol *